 Looks like there are some opportunities out there to reach online consumers in the spoken word of their country of origin.

 This means online moderation is going global, too.
 Communicating effectively with your non-English-speaking audience probably shouldn’t be your only concern.
 You should still be protecting information found on your site — no matter the native language.

 Assume that your online community could face potential bullies or be subject to illegal activity in any global market.
 User generated content that is inappropriate or uncivil is bad no matter in which language it appears.

 If your site targets visitors from all over the world, we have the expertise to handle a number of different languages, including Spanish, French, German, Chinese, Gaelic and Portuguese.
 And we will be expanding our ability to handle moderation of more languages as the need arises.

-At Scout Moderation we aim to be the social support for multilingual moderation.
+At Scout Moderation we aim to be the social support for multilingual content moderation.